matheus-rambo/r_crypto/README.md

 # Version 1.1.
  - Setting extension for encrypted files.
  - Setting extension for decrypted files.
+ - Script to read data from file and encrypt it.
+ - Script to read data from console and encrypt it.

 # What you can do